-- 91 LOW CPU BATTERY: When the back-up battery drops to 6.5 volts, the control panel will send this signal to the Central Station. - 92 ALARM!
+91 LOW CPU BATTERY: When the back-up battery drops to 6.5 volts, the control panel will send this signal to the Central Station.

+92 ALARM!
 TAMPER: Indicates someone has loosened and/or removed the tamper screw from the control panel while the system was armed to level 2 or 3.

-94 RECEIVER FAILURE: The control panel ha not received supervisory signals from any sensors for 'hours, indicating the receiver has stopped working.
+94 RECEIVER FAILURE: The control panel has not received supervisory signals from any sensors for 2 hours, indicating the receiver has stopped working.

-94 BAD SENSOR NUMBER: Indicates another IT System in range of the RF COMMANDER on the same House Code.
-See Troubleshooting page 25.
+94 INVALID SENSOR NUMBER: Indicates another ITI System in range, operating on the same House Code.
+See Troubleshooting page 23.

-95 CPU BACK IN SERVICE: The control pane sends this signal to the Central Station after AC powe has been restored, bringing the panel out of the "sleep mode.
-The control panel goes into the "sleep" mode afte 4 hours and 15 minutes without AC power.
+95 CPU BACK IN SERVICE: The control panel sends this signal to the Central Station after AC power has been restored, bringing the panel out of the "sleep" mode.
+The control panel goes into the "sleep" mode after 4 hours and 15 minutes without AC power.
 When AC power is restored the panel automatically re-arms to the previous level of protection prior to going to "sleep".